Ertzaintza

-The Ertzaintza (/eu/, Public Guard or People's Guard) is the autonomous police force for the Basque Country, largely replacing the Spanish Policía Nacional (National Police) and Guardia Civil (Civil Guard), being the main law enforcement and security force in the Basque Country.
-An Ertzaintza member is called an ertzaina (/eu/).
+The Ertzaintza (/eu/, lit.
+'Public Guard' or 'People's Guard') is the comprehensive police force of the Basque Autonomous Community, holding full jurisdiction over public safety, criminal investigations, and counter-terrorism within the autonomous community.

+However, specific core state powers, such as issuing national ID cards (DNI) and passports, border control, and immigration, remain the exclusive responsibility of the Spanish National Police and Civil Guard.
+An Ertzaintza officer is called an ertzaina (/eu/).

 History

-Origins

-The origins of the current Ertzaintza can be traced back to the old municipal militias, which were popular organizations at the service of local bodies, created to satisfy the need for public safety.
-But it was not until the 19th century when the almost permanent police corps of a professional nature were created.

 It was a response to the banditry caused by the continuous social and political upheaval occurring from the end of the 18th century and well into the 19th.
 The decisive argument for its configuration was the First Carlist War, when the Miqueletes of Biscay and Guipuzcoa and the Miñones of Alava commenced their activities.

 Once the urgencies of the war were overcome, the Spanish government attempted to recover the functions carried out by these regional forces and transfer them to the Civil Guard, which was created in 1844.
 Nevertheless, due to difficulties encountered when recruiting forces for this corps in the Basque provinces, plus the pressure posed by the other regional Governments, the very same regional forces were able to more or less carry on with their task.